-Buying a $400,000 property with just $5,000 money down.
+Buying a $400,000 property with just a $5,000 deposit.
 It sounds like an instantly dismissible headline on a flyer, but it is achievable if you know what you’re doing.

-If you’re a prospective investor, or even a seasoned property buyer, and the concept elicits scepticism, you’re not alone.
+If you’re a prospective investor, or even a seasoned property buyer, and the concept elicits skepticism, you’re not alone.
 Most investors never consider ‘no-money-down’ or ‘little-money-down’ deals because they believe they are impossible.

 It’s a pause for thought.
 Since most investors never get beyond one or two investment properties and this remains one of the limiting beliefs they cling to, you have to ask yourself if following what the rest of the crowd is thinking is really a smart thing to do.
 Maybe the concept deserves another thought?

 After all, there could be any number of reasons you could be interested in buying property with limited funds.
 You could be a low-income earner or buried in day-to-day expenses.
 You could be earning a decent salary but struggle to save up enough capital to get your investment ventures off the ground.
 You could even have a poor appetite for risk and simply want to use as little cash as possible.
 Regardless of what situation you’re in, these deals can work – provided they have two ingredients.

 “First, you have to have knowledge.
 Then you have to have focus,” says property developer Nhan Nguyen.

 Nguyen has been investing in property for over 10 years and has built a successful property development business from the ground up by specialising in no-money-down deals.
 His knack for getting projects off the ground without using any of his own cash has earned him the moniker “the no-money-down man” and he believes that without knowledge and focus, investing with limited funds is as impossible as many say it is.